Arachne/Verifier/docs/index.md

 	arachne.verifier: Arachne\Verifier\DI\VerifierExtension
 ```

-Please see documentation how to configure [Kdyby/Rules](https://github.com/Kdyby/Rules/blob/master/docs/en/index.md).
+Please see documentation how to configure [Kdyby/Annotations](https://github.com/Kdyby/Annotations/blob/master/docs/en/index.md).

-### PHP 5.4

-Finally add Arachne\Verifier\Application\VerifierPresenterTrait trait to your BasePresenter and Arachne\Verifier\Application\VerifierControlTrait trait to your BaseControl.
+Finally add the `Arachne\Verifier\Application\VerifierPresenterTrait` trait to your presenters and the `Arachne\Verifier\Application\VerifierControlTrait` trait to the components where you need verfication.

 ```php
 abstract class BasePresenter extends \Nette\Application\UI\Presenter